MicahJ2005/Portfolio-Project/README.md

 I have taken a few screenshots of my previous projects.
 The current functioning mode allows the user to import a URL picture, which will display in the thumbnail section of the Project Page

-**Do not implement image upload for base mode.**

 ## Feature List

-To the best of my knowledge, the following basemode features have been completed and are functioning correctly.
+To the best of my knowledge, the following features have been completed and are functioning correctly.

 ### Project Page